Xannix246/FTU-Towers-Project/README.md

 # Main information
  FTU Project - it is a BETON BRUTAL project, where anyone can use custom towers for create own maps.<br>
- Please read `Readme.md` files, because tower templates can include specific build notes.
+ Please read `Readme.md` files, because tower templates can include specific build notes (You can delete Image and Readme files in future).

 ## *Note*